davidjoshua5753/Live-Kernel-Updates/README.md

 Free Space: 208 GB

 ## PSEUDO-SCRIPT
-//Make a temp directory to store new kernel package in swap.
+### Make a temp directory to store new kernel package in swap.
 mkdir /swap/tmp

-//Retrieve new Kernel
+### Retrieve new Kernel
 wget swift.kernel.org /swap/tmp

-//Backup User Profiles to recovery partition
+### Backup User Profiles to recovery partition
 rsync /root/users /recovery

-//Change directory to swap partition.
+### Change directory to swap partition.
 cd /swap

+### Copy Bash to swap (not 100% sure on this one yet...)
 cp /etc/bash /swap

-//Move old kernel to swap partition
+### Move old kernel to swap partition
 mv /root /swap

-//Depackage the new kernel into the old root partition
+### Depackage the new kernel into the old root partition
 sudo dpkg /swap/tmp/swift.kernel.org /root

-//Restore user profiles to new kernel in place of old kernel
+### Restore user profiles to new kernel in place of old kernel
 restore /recovery /root/users

-//Free the memory in Swap.
+### Free the memory in Swap.
 free /swap

-//One noticeable problem with the following is the lack of a shell or execution environment in swap.
+### One noticeable problem with the following is the lack of a shell or execution environment in swap.
-//That however, can easily be remedied, but I don't possess the knowledge to do so.
+### That however, can easily be remedied, but I don't possess the knowledge to do so.

 $ mkdir /swap/tmp
 $ wget swift.kernel.org.latest /swap/tmp